FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/app/faqs/faqs.md

 ## What is the difference between Filecoin Foundation and Filecoin Foundation for the Decentralized Web?

-Filecoin Foundation (FF) focuses primarily on the Filecoin network, supporting the growth of the Filecoin community and ecosystem.
-Filecoin Foundation for the Decentralized Web (FFDW) is a 501(c)(3) nonprofit that focuses on charitable activities that support and promote the development of open, decentralized technologies, including but not limited to Filecoin and related technologies.
+Filecoin Foundation for the Decentralized Web (FFDW) is the sister nonprofit of Filecoin Foundation.
+FFDW is a 501(c)(3) nonprofit committed to preserving humanity’s most important information and supporting the development and adoption of decentralized technologies.
+While Filecoin Foundation stewards the Filecoin network’s future, FFDW promotes the broader development of the decentralized web (DWeb).

 ## How does FFDW support the development of the decentralized web?